Mic92/awesome-dotfiles/Readme.markdown

 ==============

 Here is my personal configuration of awesome.
+Currently I use awesome v3.4.12 (Starlight)

-I make use of the following modules:
+with the following modules:

 * cal